Lakerfield/Pop3Server/README.md

 This project is in its early stages and is a proof of concept for a POP3 server.
 The code structure and architecture have been adapted from the original SmtpServer project to support POP3.

+# Roadmap

+## Current Status
+- ✅ Proof of concept succeeded
+- ⚙️ In development for a real-world internal use case
+- 🚫 Not recommended (yet) for internet-facing deployment

+## Upcoming Features and Improvements
+- [ ] Add support for dot-stuffing (`.` transparency) as per RFC1939
+- [ ] Rename and refactor inherited SMTP-related class names
+- [ ] Merge latest updates from [cosullivan/SmtpServer](https://github.com/cosullivan/SmtpServer)

 # How can it be used?

 To get the Pop3Server up and running, you can follow this example from the included project in the `example\Pop3WorkerService` folder.
 Here's how to start the server: